 If you are searching for the “My Computer” (or This PC) icon on the latest Windows 11 or existing Windows 10 desktop, you will probably not find it except if someone manually added it.
-It is one of the favourites and useful icons for all Windows users.
+It is one of the favourite and helpful icons for all Windows users.

-Follow the below steps to show My Computer on desktop in Windows 11/10 desktop.
+Follow the below steps to show My Computer on the desktop in Windows 11/10 desktop.
 The same steps are applicable for Windows 8.1/7 if you are still using these old Operating Systems.

 Steps to Show My Computer on Desktop Windows 11/10

 I’m demonstrating these steps from Windows 11, but these steps and identical on Windows 10 as well (except for slight changes in icons and appearance)

-1) Right-click on the empty space of the desktop.
+1) Right-click on the empty space on the desktop.
 Click on ‘Personalize’.

 2) In Windows 11/10 will take you to the settings app.

 Click ‘Themes’ in the Personalization settings and ‘Go to desktop icon settings’ shown below.